-I Use Le Creuset’s Bread Oven Every Week — And It’s One of Oprah’s Favorite Things This Year
+I Use Le Creuset’s Bread Oven Every Week — And It’s One of Oprah’s Favorite Things of 2023

 Cast iron Dutch ovens are as indispensable to home bread bakers as they are to home cooks making braises and stews.
 The thick enamel pots are great at retaining heat to promote good “oven spring” in the bread, and the tight-fitting lids trap moisture and contribute to a wonderfully crackly crust.